- What is an alias?

 - Guidelines for the alias

-Remember: Your UMassD Logon username, much like your social security number, cannot change.
-Establishing an alias does not change the way you log in.
-You must still use the UMassD Logon (email username and password) to log in to all applications and systems that use the UMassD Logon; you cannot use your alias to log in.
+Remember: Establishing an alias does not change the way you log in.
+You must still use the UMassD logon to log in to all applications and systems; you cannot log in using your alias.

-Having an alias doesn't automatically enable it for use with any service (you must decide to activate it for the service); it simply reserves the alias for your use.
+Having an alias does not automatically enable it for use (you must activate it for each service).

-Messages sent through the UMass Dartmouth email servers (all on-campus email, webmail, etc.) will then display your firstname.lastname@example.org as the "from" address (it will no longer display your UMassD Logon username, even though your username remains valid for your email).
+Messages sent through UMass Dartmouth email servers will display your email@example.com as the "from" address (it will no longer display your UMassD logon username, even though your username remains valid for your email).

-When you activate an alias for email, people sending you email messages may address them to either the UMassD Logon username (email@example.com), as always, OR to the alias (firstname.lastname@example.org).
+When you activate an alias for email, people sending you email messages may address them to either the UMassD logon username (firstname.lastname@example.org) or to the alias (email@example.com).

 You can change your alias at any time.
 When the alias is changed, the following sequence occurs:

-- Email sent to firstname.lastname@example.org will be delivered to the user's mail box for 30 days.
+- email sent to email@example.com will be delivered for 30 days.

-- The email@example.com will be unavailable to any user for 60 days.
+- the firstname.lastname@example.org will be unavailable to any user after 60 days

-A user may request an alias not available on the list.
-The request is subject to approval by CITS Access Management.
-Requests should be compatible with the Responsible Use Policy, and the need to present a professional public image of the University.
+Choices must be compatible with the Responsible Use Policy, and should present a professional public image of the university.
 CITS reserves the right to deny a request for a variety of reasons.